The Gut-Brain Connection: What is it and how can you make it work for you?

 Gut to Brain

 The bacteria that is the most abundant has the loudest message.
-Someone of you may have experience with candida and may recall the intense cravings for sugar.
+Some of you may have experience with candida and may recall the intense cravings for sugar.
 This is in part because candida thrives off of sugar and carbohydrates so it sends a signal to the brain to feed the gut what it wants the most!
 Cravings decrease as the candida is being killed off because other organisms are starting to increase and balance things out so that message is less loud.

 Resistant Starch